stephane-r/food-examiner/README.md

 ```

 ### Environment variable file
-Create a .env file for api keys, an example named .env.example is provided.
+Create a .env file for api keys, an example named .env.example is provided, the .env file will follow the same format as .env.example.

 Please refer to the respective documentation on how to setup api keys for different apis.
 - Unsplash: https://unsplash.com/documentation
 - Clarifai: https://clarifai.com/developer/docs/